 Lofoten Islands On a Budget

-SightsThe place itself is the best and most sought after sight in Lofoten.
-This rare wilderness outpost offers an untrammelled landscape of majestic mountains, deep fjords, squawking seabird colonies and long, surf-swept beaches.
+SightsThe various wilderness outposts of the area offer an untrammeled landscape of majestic mountains, deep fjords, squawking seabird colonies and long, surf-swept beaches.
 Between late May and mid July you can experience the midnight sun, while the northern lights can be viewed from September to mid April.

 The midnight sun, the day that never ends, is a popular reason for many tourists to visit Lofoten.
 The earth is rotating at a tilted axis relative to the sun, and during the summer months the North Pole is angled towards our star.
 That's why, for several weeks, the sun never sets above the Arctic Circle.
 Like a prolonged sunset and sunrise all at once, the midnight sun colors heaven and earth in a reddish yellow light.